Axelrod-Python/Axelrod/citations.md

 ### 2019

 * T.J.
 Gaffney, Marc Harper, Vincent A. Knight.
 "Memory depth of finite state machine strategies for the iterated prisoner's dilemm" arXiv preprint arxiv:1912.04493 (2019).
 [ArXiv](https://arxiv.org/abs/1912.04493)
 * Glynatsi, Nikoleta E., and Vincent A. Knight.
-"Stability of defection, optimisation of strategies and the limits of memory in the Prisoner’s Dilemma." arXiv preprint arxiv:1911.12112 (2019).
-[ArXiv](https://arxiv.org/abs/1911.12112)
-* Glynatsi, Nikoleta E., and Vincent A. Knight.
 "A bibliometric study of research topics, collaboration and influence in the field of the Iterated Prisoner's Dilemma" arXiv preprint arXiv:1911.06128 (2019).
 [ArXiv](https://arxiv.org/abs/1911.06128)
 * O'Neil, Daniel A., and Mikel D. Petty.
 "Synthesizing Social Networks with Iterated Prisoners' Dilemma."
 [Proceedings of the International Conference on Modeling, Simulation and Visualization Methods (MSV).](https://csce.ucmss.com/cr/books/2019/LFS/CSREA2019/MSV2345.pdf) The Steering Committee of The World Congress in Computer Science, Computer Engineering and Applied Computing (WorldComp), 2019.
 * Collins, David.
 "A Genetic Algorithm Approach to the Iterated Prisoner’s Dilemma."
 [Undergraduate Research in Natural and Clinical Science and Technology Journal](https://urncst.com/index.php/urncst/article/view/155) (2019): 1-9.